en An official website of the U.S. Gov

 Other levies have a continuous effect

 They remain in place until the IRS releases the levy or your debt is paid in full.
-For example: If you have a levy on your wages or certain federal payments, the levy will have a continuous effect.
+For example: A levy on your wages or certain federal payments, the levy can have a continuous effect.
+A wage levy may take a portion of each payment; by law, a portion of wages is exempt from levy based on filing status, the additional standard deduction, and dependents.

-The IRS can also use the Federal Payment Levy Program (FPLP) to levy continuously on certain federal payments you receive, such as Social Security benefits.
+The IRS can also use the Federal Payment Levy Program (FPLP) to levy continuously on certain federal payments you receive, such as certain Social Security benefits.
+Under the FPLP, the IRS can generally levy up to 15 percent of certain federal payments, including Social Security, or up to 100 percent of certain federal vendor payments.
 A TAS brochure, What You Need to Know: The Federal Payment Levy Program, can help you understand FPLP.

 Other examples of assets the IRS might levy are your state tax refunds and payments you’re to receive from clients (accounts receivable).
 For specifics, see Levies on the TAS website.